matt0681/senior-project/README.md

 # senior-project

-This project's goal was to understand the mathematics behind music and how that mathematics can be represented in a computer.
-Topics studied include Fourier Analysis, Spectrograms, Sine waves, and the Fast Fourier Transform.
+The goal of my senior research was to understand the mathematics behind music and how it can be represented in a computer.
+Topics studied included Fourier Analysis, Spectrograms, Sine waves, and the Fast Fourier Transform.

 This repository contains both Poster and Paper.